-If you’re a member of the work force, as soon as you find out your pregnant, you’re going to have to start thinking about maternity leave.
+If you’re a member of the workforce, as soon as you find out you're pregnant, you’re going to have to start thinking about maternity leave.
 You need to decide how much time you’re going to need versus how much time you’ll be allowed to take off from your work.
 You may also consider whether you want to return to work at all once the baby is born.

 You may find yourself feeling depressed at the idea of leaving work or maybe even guilty, like you’re leaving your boss or co-workers shorthanded.

 Talk to your fellow co-workers about their experiences on maternity leave.
 A support system is vital during this transition.
 You may be worried that you’ll miss the routine and fulfillment your job brings you; if you share these fears with women who perhaps have had the same feelings during their leave, they may be able to alleviate some of your worries or at least provide a sympathetic shoulder.

 Make sure to keep in touch with your co-workers and your boss during your leave so that it will be easier for you to transition back to work when your leave is up, if you decide to come back.
 Also, by keeping in touch, you can assure your boss and fellow employees that you are still a team player and be assured of a warm reception once you go back to work.